TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-managing-space-for-db-and-pools.md

         {
             "id": "observed_problem",
             "order": 30,
-            "controlType": "dropdown",
+            "controlType": "radioButtonGroup",
             "displayLabel": "Which problem or topic are you observing.", "watermarkText": "Choose an option",
-            "dropdownOptions": [
+            "radioButtonOptions": [
                 {
-                    "value": "is_on",
+                    "value": "reducing_db_size",
-                    "text": "Shrinking file(s)"
+                    "text": "Reducing database size, shrinking file(s)"
                 },
                 {
-                    "value": "is_off",
+                    "value": "allocate_file_space",
                     "text": "Allocating file space"
                 },
                 {
-                    "value": "dont_know",
+                    "value": "other",
-                    "text": "Other (Please describe in Description)"
+                    "text": "Other (Please describe in the following text box)" }
-                }
+            ],
+            "required": false
+        },
+        {
+            "id" : "observed_problem_other",
+            "order" : 31,
+            "visibility" : "observed_problem == other",
+            "controlType" : "textbox",
+            "displayLabel" : "Please describe the problem observed.", "watermarkText" : "Problem observed",
+            "required": true
+        },
+        {
+            "id": "is_tempdb_issue",
+            "order": 40,
+            "controlType": "radioButtonGroup",
+            "displayLabel": "Is this a tempdb database issue?", "watermarkText": "Choose an option",
+            "radioButtonOptions": [
+                {
+                    "value": "is_tempdb_issue",
+                    "text": "Yes"
+                },
+                {
+                    "value": "is_userdb_issue",
+                    "text": "No, this is a user database issue" }
             ],
             "required": false